Below is the list of our frequently asked questions. If your question is not answered below, please contact us.

 I am under 18; can I still apply for re-housing?
 Back to top

-You are not eligible to join the Housing Register if you are under 16.
-However if you are between 16 and 18 you can apply but your application will be suspended until your 18th birthday.
+People aged 16+ are eligible to join the housing register, however if you are between 16 and 18 you can apply but your application will be suspended until your 18th birthday.

 How will I know what band I have been put into?
 Back to top